What is “Transmitter” ?

-The desktop application connects to a running copy of Microsoft Flight Simulator via the SimConnect interface, and reads your aircraft’s latitude, longitude, altitude, and airspeed.
-It combines the data with your keyed callsign, aircraft type, and name, and sends it to a server on the internet via the “Server URL” entered into the application.
+The desktop application connects to a running copy of Microsoft Flight Simulator via the SimConnect interface, and reads your aircraft’s type, latitude, longitude, altitude, and airspeed.
+It combines the data with your callsign and name, and sends it to a server on the internet.

 The server then provides a URL that outputs all aircraft that have been updated in the last 5 minutes in “whazzup” format – a data format commonly used with the likes of VATSIM and IVAO – and crucially LittleNavMap.
 The URL of the server can be used to configure LittleNavMap to show you and your friends aircraft on the map.

 Running the Program

 - Fill out the text boxes for your callsign, pilot name, and group name.